 Although there are little to no gold sinks in WoW Classic, everything is expensive here, and you can quickly find yourself without any gold to even repair your gear.

 To avoid that, and to make sure you always have something to throw at random and rare items (weapons and armor) on the Auction House, you should try to hoard as much gold as you can.
 Do be careful though not to engage in buying gold or anything like that, as Blizzard takes that just as seriously, and it can quickly lead to you getting banned from WoW Classic!
+But, if that does happen to you, you can always submit a WoW unban appeal.

 And, since I do realize that’s a pretty vague tip, here are a few ways of making some gold in WoW Classic: